zaquestion/lab/README.md

 # Aliasing

-Like hub lab feels best when aliased as `git`.
-However lab is still in early development _some_ clone or fork commands could be broken
+Like hub, lab feels best when aliased as `git`.
+However lab is still in early development _some_ clone or fork commands could be broken when falling through to hub/git

-In you `.bashrc` or `.bash_profile`
+In your `.bashrc` or `.bash_profile`
 ```
 alias git=lab
 ```